tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-openshift-observability.md

+**Note:** This documentation is expanded and created from a base reference documentation as desribed here: [tp-helm-charts/Install and configure observability](https://github.com/TIBCOSoftware/tp-helm-charts/tree/main/docs/workshop/aro%20(Azure%20Red%20Hat%20OpenShift)/data-plane#install--configure-observability-tools)

-# How to Install Elastic ECK and Prometheus on OpenShift ARO
+# How to Install Elastic ECK and Prometheus on OpenShift ARO for Data Plane Observability

 This guide provides step-by-step instructions to install [Elastic ECK (Elastic Cloud on Kubernetes)](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-installation.html) and configure Prometheus on OpenShift Azure Red Hat OpenShift (ARO).